galacticcouncil/polkalert/README.md

 ## Troubleshooting

 If you get errors upon starting client or server try running `yarn setup` again.
-Make sure the ports you are using to run Polkalert are not occuppied.
+Make sure the ports you are using to run Polkalert are not occupied.
 If that doesn't work, run `yarn reset` \* WARNING - this will reset all your settings to defaults.

 ## Other Yarn scripts